m00shm00sh/kcontainers/README.md

 `CopyOnWriteCollection` is unimplemented because it would be unused by both `CopyOnWriteList` and `CopyOnWriteSet` as the casting necessary to make it work negatively impacts readability without a good reason.
 Implementing it would be a trivial copy-paste of `CoWTracer` inside [test/kotlin/CopyOnWriteContainerTest].

+Some users may prefer using Kotlin-style concurrency with suspending coroutines instead of threads, as Java interoperability is not a concern to them.
+To use those, import `com.moshy.containers.coroutines.CopyOnWriteXXX`.
+Those containers are interoperable with each other when reads are concerned.

 Caveat(s):
 - *CopyOnWriteList* - subList returns a snapshot, just like iterator; this is because *any* write qualifies as a